 Reach out if you need to

 For cancer, mental health and general support services, including for assistance during the COVID-19 pandemic, there is lots of support out there.

 Cancer Support Services

 CanTeen offers a range of support and services to young Australians, aged 12–25, who are dealing with the challenges that cancer brings, including counselling services and peer support programs.

-Redkite supports young people, aged 0-18, and their families through cancer with emotional support, financial assistance and educational services.
+Redkite supports young people, aged 0-18, and their families going through cancer with emotional support, financial assistance and educational services.

 Starlight Children’s Foundation